-Over the summer months, there will be little change to the current traffic layout.
-The Junction 15 improvement works approved by Highways England will be carried out off-line during the day.
-Current traffic layouts will be maintained whilst we create widened slip roads off-line behind the existing safety barriers.
+Until Christmas 2021, there will be little change to the current traffic layout.
+The Junction 15 improvement works approved by National Highways will be carried out off-line during the day in preparation for traffic switch in Q1 2022.
+Current traffic layouts will be maintained until this time, whilst we finish widening slip roads off-line, behind the existing safety barriers.
 Click here to see the Traffic Management sequence diagrams.

-Overnight, there will be lane restrictions to allow safe access to areas in the centre of the M1 Junction 15 and the A45; a single lane running.
+Overnight, lane restrictions continue, to allow safe access to areas in the centre of the M1 Junction 15 and the A45.
 Lane restrictions will only be permitted between 20:00hrs and 06:00hrs.
 These restrictions should not cause any delays as traffic flows are lower overnight with all lanes fully open during the daytime.

-There will be a more significant change for footway users as the footway across Junction 15 will be closed.
-This footway must be closed for the safety of pedestrians during the construction works.
+The footway across Junction 15 has been closed for the safety of pedestrians during the construction works.
 The footway will be removed and re-built along the alignment of the new junction.
 Pedestrians wishing to access Grange Park area from the Collingtree side of the A45 should use Wooldale Road.
 You can view the Pedestrian Route Alterations here.

 If road closures are required, diversion routes will be put in place and we will notify you of these in advance.
 For the latest traffic management information see Traffic & Travel.

-We are working closely with the team at Highways England who are constructing a ‘smart motorway’ on the M1 between Junctions 13 to 16, which will convert the hard shoulder into a fourth traffic lane.
+We are working closely with the team at National Highways who are constructing a ‘smart motorway’ on the M1 between Junctions 13 to 16, which will convert the hard shoulder into a fourth traffic lane.
 This is a separate scheme and will be delivered during 2019 through to 2022.
-Please refer to Highways England for further information.
+Please refer to National Highways for further information.